Shilin-Yuan/Shilin-Yuan.github.io/_pages/about.md

 Recent Talks
 ======

 * Oct.
-2024, I will give a talk at INFORMS Annual Meeting in Seattle, US.
+2025, I will give a talk at INFORMS Annual Meeting in Atlanta, US.

 News
 ======
+* Jun.
+2025, one paper got a major revision at Production and Operations Management.
 * Aug.
 2024, our paper "[A Minibatch-SGD-based Learning Meta-Policy for Inventory Systems with Myopic Optimal Policy](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=4390778)" got accepted by Management Science.
 * July.
 2024, our paper "[A Minibatch-SGD-based Learning Meta-Policy for Inventory Systems with Myopic Optimal Policy](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=4390778)" got a minor revision at Management Science.
 * July.
 2024, our paper "[Closing the Gaps: Optimality of Sample Average Approximation for Data-Driven Newsvendor Problems](http://arxiv.org/abs/2407.04900)" is online.
 * Jun.
 2024, our paper "[Learning in Lost-Sales Inventory Systems with Stochastic Lead Times and Random Supplies](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=4671416)" got a major revision at Management Science.
-* Dec.
-2023, our paper "[Learning in Lost-Sales Inventory Systems with Stochastic Lead Times and Random Supplies](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=4671416)" is online.